OJ Simpson, football player and actor accused of murdering ex-wife, dies at 76 - ExBulletin

 OJ Simpson, football player and actor accused of murdering ex-wife, dies at 76

-OJ Simpson, the former football champion turned actor who was acquitted in a sensational trial of charges of murdering his ex-wife and her friend, has died of cancer, his family confirmed Thursday.
-He was 76 years old.
+OJ Simpson, the former football champion turned actor who was acquitted in a sensational trial of charges of murdering his ex-wife and her friend, has died of cancer, his family has confirmed.
+He was 76 and died Wednesday at his home in Las Vegas.

 Her family took to her official X account to to write, On April 10, our father, Orenthal James Simpson, succumbed to his battle with cancer.
 He was surrounded by his children and grandchildren.
 During this time of transition, his family asks that you respect their wishes for privacy and grace.